krayon/nightynight/README.md

 Once in **_Config Mode_**, you can connect to the device's AP (if applicable) then directing your browser to `http://<ip_address>` to configure the device.

+Configurable options are:

+  * Network details
+    * SSID
+    * Password
+  * MQTT details
+    * MQTT Server
+    * MQTT Port
+    * MQTT Topic

+Once these are saved, a reboot will occur.

 ## Debug Mode ##